seunghan96/seunghan96.github.io/_posts/2023-05-30-(CL_paper81)AD_review.md

 Rely on an external TS as a reference of normality

-$\rightarrow$ assuming that it has been generated by the same underlying process but with no outliers.
+$$\rightarrow$$ assuming that it has been generated by the same underlying process but with no outliers.

 <br>